bnikom/employement-directory/README.md

 ### `yarn start`

-Runs the app client-side and server-side in parallel.<br />
+Runs the app client-side and server-side in parallel in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view the client side application.
 Open [http://localhost:8080](http://localhost:8080) to view any APIs in the browser.